csuksangium/maps/README.md

 2. Implementation of property cards: property cards appear upon selection at the bottom of the screen to not obstruct neighbouring properties.

-With those fixes in mind and 10 explorations created, we proposed 2 concepts.
+With those fixes in mind and 10 explorations created, 2 concepts were proposed.

 # Concept 1
 Concept 1 is the less farfetched exploration among the two because it maintains most of Agoda's current elements, but addresses the issues while also introducing new features to enhance user-experience.
 The idea behind this concept is